-About a third of hepatitis A cases occur in children.
 Infants and young children tend to have very mild symptoms and are less likely to develop jaundice than older children and adults.

 There is no treatment for hepatitis A once symptoms appear, but most people fully recover on their own by resting and not drinking alcohol.
 People with hepatitis A should also avoid taking drugs that can hurt their liver, such as acetaminophen or Tylenol™.

 If you have had hepatitis A and recovered from the disease, you are now immune and can never get infected again or spread the virus.